mdanyalmalik/panel-trace/README.md

 - PDFs after the current PDF are not eligible.
 - PDFs outside the current folder are not eligible.

 This boundary is enforced in the main process, not trusted from renderer state alone.
+The current page can still be sent to Gemini and opened from current-page citations because it is already visible to the reader.

 ## Local Data